 The following are books that I highly recommend for those that want to explore the history and use of the I Ching.
 This list includes volumes I have utilized in my journey of exploration over the last 35 years.
 Consulting the I Ching with Bronze Chinese Coins is the way I started many years back.

 All of the following books and materials are for sale.
-When you click on the book of interest you will be automatically transported to Amazon for additional information and an easy, safe and secure checkout process.
+When you click on the book of interest you will be automatically transported to Apple Itunes store and or Amazon for additional information and an easy, safe and secure checkout process.

 HOW TO COMPLETE AN I CHING READING WITH THE 3-COIN METHOD